Who is eligible to register for the GVSLL 2018 Spring Season?

-Teams will be formed in late January with practices beginning the first week of February.
-Games will begin the first week of March, and will end the first week of June.
+Teams will be formed in late January with practices beginning in early February.
+Games will begin in early March, and will end early to mid June.
 T-Ball teams will be formed in late February, with games typically running for an 8 week season from mid-March to mid-May.
 Important dates will be posted on the Calendar as available.

 Where are games played?

 Most games are played at the GVSLL Fields, 4540 Hollister Ave, Santa Barbara, CA. The Junior teams may play some games at other locations.
-In past years, the Mini-Minor Division and T-Ball have played some games on the softball field at San Marcos High School.
-Depending on how many teams we have in 2017, it is very likely that some games (particularly T-Ball and Mini-Minors) will again be scheduled on outside fields.
 We make every attempt to schedule as many games as possible at GVSLL!

 What time commitment is required?